Friday Digital Roundup

 Say what you like about Twitter scheduling tools – they work.

-As long as you’re there for replies and as long as you go live and join in conversation, they’re well worth using.
+As long as you’re there for replies and as long as you go live and join in the conversation, they’re well worth using.

 Having a digital skeleton of tweets really helps to keep your content flowing and it really does boost traffic to your website.